braze-inc/braze-docs/_docs/_contributing/bdocs.md

 ---
 nav_title: About bdocs Wrapper
-article_title: About `bdocs` Wrapper
+article_title: About bdocs wrapper
-description: "Learn how to use `bdocs`, the Braze-Docs CLI tool, that helps you replace links, generate redirect URLs, generate deployment text, and more."
+description: "Learn how to use bdocs, the Braze-Docs CLI tool, that helps you replace links, generate redirect URLs, generate deployment text, and more."
 page_order: 8.5
 ---